-The first thing to do is to take the piece of glass out and remove the came, to ensure the previous piece of glass is not too large.
+The first thing to do is to take the too-large piece of glass out and remove the came it fits into, to ensure the previous piece of glass is not too large.
 The glass should not overlap the cut line.
 If you have drawn your cut lines to 1.2mm (1/16”) you should see only the faintest line of paper between the glass and the dark cut line.

-The next check is to determine whether the apparently too large piece of glass really fits the cartoon cut lines.
+If that piece seems too large, the next check is to determine whether the apparently too large piece of glass really fits the cartoon cut lines.
 Place the glass inside the cut lines.
 You should see a faint line of paper between the glass and the cut line.

-To check use a felt tipped pen (Sharpie) and run it along the edge of the came, marking the large piece of glass.
+To check use a felt tipped pen (Sharpie) to run along the edge of the came, marking the too-large piece of glass.
 Take it out and check on where the line is farthest from the edge of the glass.
 That is where you need to reduce the piece.

 |The nail points to the area that needs adjustment|

 When you have reduced the "high" spots on the glass so it fits under the came evenly along its length, you can begin to adjust the outer edge, if necessary.